-The following discussion should be read in conjunction with the accompanying Financial Statements and related notes for the period.
-The operating and administrative expenses for the year ended December 31, 2016 totalled \$499,057 (2015 - \$255,663), including share-based compensation issued during the period, valued at \$205,520 (2015 - \$Nil) calculated using the Black Scholes option pricing model.
-The most significant expenses for the period ended December 31, 2016 were management fees, office and miscellaneous costs, professional fees and share-based compensation.
+The following discussion should be read in conjunction with the accompanying financial statements and related notes for the period.
+The operating and administrative expenses for the three months ended March 31, 2017 totalled \$115,980 (2016 - \$64,099), including share-based compensation issued during the period, valued at \$20,636 (2016 - \$Nil) calculated using the Black Scholes option pricing model.
+The most significant expenses for the period ended March 31, 2017 were communication and investor relations, office and miscellaneous costs, and share-based compensation.

-The table below explains the major changes in expenditures for year ended December 31, 2016 compared with 2015.
+The table below explains the major changes in expenditures for the three months ended March 31, 2017 compared with for the three months ended March 31, 2016.

-Expenses Increase / Decrease in Explanation for Change Expenses Communication and investor relations Decrease of \$48,478 Decrease is due to reduction in investor relations and promotional activities such as marketing and attendance at conferences Foreign exchange gain Increase of \$60,091 Increases is due to significant appreciation of the US\$ versus the CDN\$ in 2016 Office and miscellaneous Increase of \$27,662 Increase is due to increase in corporate activity Management fees Decrease of \$46,773 Decrease is due to resignation of CEO Professional fees Increase of \$51,614 Increase is due to greater corporate activity resulting in higher legal and accounting fees Share based compensation Increase of \$205,520 Incentive share options were issued in 2016 compared with none in 2015.
+Expenses Increase / Decrease in Expenses Explanation for Change Communication and investor relations Increase of \$24,979 Increase is due to additional investor relations and promotional activities such as marketing and attendance at conferences Management fees Decrease of \$21,000 Decrease is due to resignation of CEO; management fees are no longer paid Office and miscellaneous Increase of \$18,069 Increase is due to increase in corporate activity Share based compensation Increase of \$20,636 Incentive share options continued to vest in the current period compared with none in 2016 Travel Increase of \$19,051 Increase is due to increase in corporate activity, including attendance at conferences